 The reading program is Orton Gillingham-based.
 Students may continue to work on decoding using Preventing Academic Failure, by Phyllis Bertin and Eileen Perlman, or enter a defined reading comprehension curriculum.
 They read high-interest books from a variety of genres and different types of expository texts, which provide world knowledge relevant to their work in the subject areas.
-Within this framework, students continue to address their decoding difficulties, develop their vocabulary, and learn organizational strategies that support comprehension of both fiction and non-fiction.
+Within this framework, students continue to solidify their decoding and fluency skills, advance their vocabulary, and learn organizational strategies that support comprehension of both fiction and non-fiction.

 Through Gateway’s Math program, students evolve into strategic and competent problem solvers.
 Using a multisensory approach, students acquire foundational understandings and develop the reasoning skills that enable them to tackle a wide variety of Math problems.
-Following the defined sequence of skill-building in Stern Mathematics and Singapore Mathematics, and as augmented by teacher-designed experiences and activities, students explore the basic concepts of quantity, the relationships between quantities, and counting.
-In flexible, proficiency-based groups, students solidify their understanding of numbers, counting, operations, data, measurement, money, and geometry.
-Automaticity, computational skill, reasoning, and flexible, strategic thinking are emphasized.
-In Middle School, the groupings allow for appropriate instruction of students who are continuing to work on their mastery of foundational understandings and skills, as well as those who have completed Pre-Algebra and are ready to study Algebra I.
+Following the defined sequence of skill-building in Singapore Mathematics, and as augmented by teacher-designed experiences and activities, students explore the basic concepts of quantity, the relationships between quantities, and counting.
+In flexible, proficiency-based groups, students solidify their understanding of place value, multi-step operations with whole numbers, fractions, decimals, pre-algebra, and geometry.
+Basic fact and procedural fluency, reasoning, and flexible, strategic thinking are emphasized.
+Along with the content, students are taught the study skills necessary to organize their work, prepare for assessments, and retain skills.
+In Middle School, the groupings allow for appropriate instruction of students who are continuing to work on their mastery of foundational concepts and skills, as well as those ready to apply their conceptual understanding to topics such as ratio, percent, and higher-level algebra.

 The uniting theme of the Social Studies and Humanities across the grades is the exploration of community.
 In Middle School, students examine how people meet their many needs through a study of civilizations: how they are created, how people organize and govern themselves, how they respond to tension and conflict, and the ways in which conflict can be resolved.
 Their course of study from 5th through 8th grade begins with Mesopotamia and includes Ancient Greek and Roman civilizations, American history, and the defining events of the 20th century, with an emphasis on human and civil rights.